dolmen-go/endian/README.md

 ## WARNING!

-You should probably mot use this package!
+You should probably not use this package!

 Read this article by Rob Pike before using this package: